m-barthelemy/zabbix-rest-plugin/README.md

 # zabbix-REST

-A Zabbix plugin (Loadable Module) to make REST calls and parse responses.
+A native Zabbix plugin (Loadable Module) to make REST calls and parse responses.

 ### Why?